skuid/skuid-labs/experiments/pages/removeSFHeader/README.md

 **Note**: Make sure end users have the necessary permissions to view your Skuid page **and** the VF page once deployed.

 ### Lightning Setup
-In your lightning developer console, create a new component(ex: sfHeaderRemoval), and under Component Configuration, check the appropriate boxes you would like to make a bundle with(i.e., Lightning pages, lightning tab, etc.).
+In the [Salesforce Developer Console](https://help.salesforce.com/s/articleView?id=sf.code_dev_console_opening.htm&type=5), create a new Lightning component (for example: sfHeaderRemoval)

+Then, under Component Configuration, check the appropriate boxes you would like to make a bundle with (i.e., Lightning pages, lightning tab, etc.) and click Submit.

 First, copy and paste the code in: `headerRemoval.cmp` into your newly created component.